leonrode/better-joystick/README.md

 ## Installation

-Better Joystick can be installed through the Library Manager in the Arduino IDE.
-(Issue posted, will be hopefully added soon.
-For now, download the source and add the library from disk :D)
+Better Joystick can be installed through the Library Manager in the Arduino IDE :D.

 ## Usage